Red Blooded Woman: Live performances

 A one-off concert show, Money Can't Buy, was held at entertainment venue Hammersmith Apollo, London, on 15 November 2003 to promote Body Language.
 "Red Blooded Woman" was included on the set list of the concert and was performed during the first act "Paris by Night."
 On 20 February 2004, she appeared on British music chart television programme Top of the Pops to perform the song.

 Minogue later performed "Red Blooded Woman" at German music awards, ECHO Awards, on 6 March 2004.

 "Red Blooded Woman" was included on the set list of Minogue's Showgirl: The Greatest Hits Tour in 2005.
 Minogue was unable to complete the tour as she was diagnosed with early breast cancer and had to cancel the Australian leg of the tour.
 After undergoing treatment and recovery, she resumed the concert tour in the form of Showgirl: The Homecoming Tour in 2007, and "Red Blooded Woman" was again added to the set list.
 In 2009, she performed the song during concert shows of the For You, for Me tour, which was her first tour of North America.
 The performances of the song during all three of the tours contained an excerpt from "Where the Wild Roses Grow" and were preceded by a segment showing numerous male backup dancers showering.
+After a gap of 15 years, the song was next performed at Minogue's headlining British Summer Time concert at London's Hyde Park in July 2024, where she was surrounded by male dancers in suits.